 A candid conversation with Jeff Lehman, Mayor of the City of Barrie, and Danny Breen, Mayor of St. John’s, on how their cities are dealing with the challenges of COVID-19 and what the short, medium and long-term impacts could look like

-Cities in the Time of COVID-19: One-on-one with St. John’s Mayor Danny Breen and Barrie Mayor Jeff Lehman
+Live City Check-In—St. John’s Mayor Danny Breen and Barrie Mayor Jeff Lehman

 A roundup of the most compelling ideas, themes and quotes from this candid conversation

 The differential impacts of the COVID-19 pandemic are becoming clearer.
 Vastly different infection and transmission rates are being experienced in large metropolitan areas like the Greater Toronto Area compared to neighbouring urban areas like Barrie.
 For St. John’s, “challenges became advantages” when the isolation of being an island seems to have contributed to the low number of cases they experienced.
 But both Mayor Lehman and Mayor Breen question whether transmission rates are simply a factor of density and both credit the response of their communities in flattening the curve of the pandemic.

 Notwithstanding lower infection rates, the impact of the pandemic has been significant.
 Both cities have already experienced dramatic decreases in revenue and the tourism dollars that they typically draw in will not be there this season.
 St. John’s has cancelled its three major festivals.
 As Mayor Breen puts it “2020 has been an interesting year.”
 Starting with a record snowfall that shut the city down for eight days, and a substantial drop in oil prices, COVID -19 is just the latest shock for the city to absorb.
 Both mayors expressed new appreciation for the resilience of their constituents.